 All of this sounds to me like a high price to pay in order to become successful.
 But Nate is very successful at poker now.
 I want to know more about the process he went through.
 ‘So when did things change’ I ask Nate, ‘When did you begin to make money?’
 Nate pauses to think.
 ‘When I started playing live was when I started winning.'

-Start Quote In my first live tournament I won $1400.
+In my first live tournament I won $1400.
 I believe I won 4 consecutive tournaments after that.
 In fact, in a course of 2 months I won or took second in 8 out of 10 tournaments.
 I won almost every cash game and felt untouchable.
-End Quote

 'During this period I was able to pay my rent, save money and purchase gear to create a home recording studio.
 This success probably played a big role in bringing about my return to the game.
 It was a crazy streak.
 It was kind of bizarre.
 But other times you have losing streaks as well.’